Aggie War Hymn: History

-The song is noted for beginning with Recall, an old bugle call, in the two different keys of the bugles in use by the US Army during World War I. It starts with the M1892 Field Trumpet in G, which is the "bugle" still in use today, and ends with the M1894 Field Trumpet in B-flat (aka, the "Trench Bugle").
+The song is noted for beginning with Recall, an old bugle call, in the two different keys of the bugles in use by the US Army during World War I. It starts with the M1892 Field Trumpet in G, which is the "bugle" still in use today, and ends with the M1894 Field Trumpet in B-flat (a.k.a., the "Trench Bugle").
 This is a nod to Texas A&M's past as a military school.
 Indeed, for many years, the Fightin' Texas Aggie Band's halftime show has begun with the drum major shouting "Recall!
 Step off on 'Hullabaloo!'"

 The starting phrase of the song, "Hullabaloo, Caneck!
 Caneck!" is widely thought to originate from an Old Army Aggie yell written in 1907, Texas A&M University president Jack K. Williams jokingly defined the phrase as Chickasaw Indian for "Beat the hell out of the University of Texas".

 The original song is actually the second verse of the hymn; in 1938, Wilson wrote another verse at the request of several Aggie students who thought the original was too focused on the Aggies' rivalry with the University of Texas.
 The additional lyrics comprise what is now the first verse of the song.
 However, the first verse has never caught on, in part because many felt it sounded too much like an Ivy League song.
 Thus, in practice, the second (original) verse is usually sung twice.

 The second verse opens with "Goodbye to texas university"; these words were chosen since Aggies refer to their principal athletic rival, Texas, as "texas university", or "t.u.", rather than "U.T.".
 Also, in practice, the phrase "sounds like hell" is inserted after the line "that is the song they sing so well"; however, the phrase is not officially part of the song.
 During the late 2010s, some fans started shouting "You!" after the line "The eyes of Texas are upon you" as well.